 ACHIEVABILITY (in liaison with landowners, and including viability) Comments Site Score (R/A/G) Evidence submitted to support site deliverability?
 (Yes/ No) (Additional information to be included as appropriate) Statement from promoter advising same Green Are on-site/ off-site improvements likely to be required if the site is allocated? (e.g., physical, community, GI) Yes.
 NCC to confirm access improvements required Amber Has the site promoter confirmed that the delivery of the required affordable housing contribution is viable?
 Statement from promoter advising same.
 Green Are there any associated public benefits proposed as part of delivery of the site?
-No identified.
+No

 The site is suitable for development for up to 15 dwellings subject to design and heritage considerations, boundary screening and satisfactory access.
 The size of the site is considered suitable for a SL Extension.

-Visibility at the junction with the B1527 looks reasonable but highway improvement works have been adjoining) and have regard to setting of listed mill.
+Visibility at the junction with the B1527 looks reasonable but highway improvement works have been identified.

 Safe walking route to primary school and well connected to other local services.
-Landscape and townscape impacts could be mitigated through design which should reflect scale and character of
+Landscape and townscape impacts could be mitigated through design which should reflect scale and character of adjoining) and have regard to setting of listed mill.